Berranzan/ModifiedPowerAuras-Continued/README.md

 choose to uncheck Auto Update but then you have to reset UI by issuing
-RESETUI command every time you move or create another aura that tracks if spell is available.
+RESETUI command every time you move or create another aura that tracks if spell is available, or check
+Auto Update briefly and then uncheck it again.
 I don't see any performance hit on my computer from using Auto Update feature, but your millage may vary.

 I have tried to preserve most of previous functionality so instead